Laura Winter: Formula One media

 Winter made her debut in Formula One presenting at the 2019 Belgian Grand Prix.
 From 2020 to 2024, she made many appearances as a presenter for F1 TV's pre-race and post-race show with co-hosts Will Buxton and correspondent Lawrence Barretto.
 She is a lead presenter for the 2025 Formula One season on F1 TV alongside Barretto, Jolyon Palmer, Ruth Buscombe, James Hinchcliffe, and others.

 Winter is an advocate for women in motorsport.
 In February 2024, former Red Bull Team Principal Christian Horner was investigated for inappropriate workplace behaviour and sexual misconduct with a female employee, which resulted in the complainant's suspension.
 Among tensions in the F1 environment, while presenting for the 2024 Saudi Arabian Grand Prix, Winter said, "To the women and girls in motorsport, to the huge and growing numbers of female fans in this sport, here is a very good reminder for all of us.
 We are here to stay and we are right where we belong."
 Her speech went viral on multiple social media platforms, including TikTok.

 Personal life

 She was raised in Cheltenham, England.
 Winter was a competitive swimmer for twelve years.

 On International Women's Day in 2019, Winter was violently attacked by her then boyfriend, ending up in hospital.
 As a result of the domestic violence, she experienced PTSD.
 She hopes speaking about her own struggle with trauma can help others talk about the repercussions of violence and abuse, and encourage them to come forward and seek help safely.

 She is engaged to Louie-Paul Jaspal.
-They are expecting a child.
+They have one child together, a son.